databio/markmeld/docs/multi_output_targets.md

 This is useful for something like a mail merge, where you'd write a single letter, but want to produce it with slight differences such as the name of the recipient.
 Another use case is that you want to load in a large piece of data one time (like a list of publications), and then produce several different versions or subsets of it without reloading the input.

+The use case for multi-output targets is really intended for outputs that are almost identical.
+If you want one target to produce two or more targets that are very different, then your best bet is to define each target separately and then use a meta-target to build them simultaneously.

 ## Quick start